 The school will maintain its international character with English as the language of inclusion in order to achieve our mission and vision.
-At least one parent or primary caregiver must be able to effectively communicate in English because the working language of the school is English and all official meetings and main events are held in English.
+At least one parent or legal representative must be able to effectively communicate in English because the working language of the school is English and all official meetings and main events are held in English.

 To be accepted at ECA a student will demonstrate: